Time 106.6

-Time 106.6 was a local commercial radio station for Slough, Maidenhead and Windsor.
+Time 106.6 was an Independent Local Radio station for Slough, Maidenhead and Windsor.
 Time played a variety of music from the 1970s, 1980s, 1990s, 2000s and today, with a strapline of 'all time favourites'.

 The station was available on FM on 106.6 MHz and online.

 History

 The station launched as Star FM in 1993 (later one of six local stations owned by the UKRD Group to be branded under the 'Star' name), managed by Valerie Handley.
 Originally it was known as Star 101.6 before becoming Star 106.6, broadcasting from Slough's Observatory Shopping Centre in studios located on the first floor above Primark which are now the home of Asian Star Radio.

 Star FM was sold to the London Media Company in May 2006, a subdivision of the Sunrise Radio Group, owners of Sunrise Radio, who re-branded the station into Time 106.6, in line with three other Sunrise-owned stations in Romford, Bexleyheath and Lewisham.
 It operated out of studios at Radio House in Southall during this time.

 In January 2014, Time 106.6 and its sister stations entered Administration, and were acquired for an estimated £2m on 4 February 2014 by Lyca Media II Ltd, a subdivision of Lycamobile.
 The station has retained its branding as 'Time 106.6FM'.